Platform

 Processing and Agreement

-• Successful applicants can expect funds to be distributed in mid-September.
+• Successful applicants receive funds in mid-September.

 Additional information